jahnavi-naik/recipe-analysis/README.md

   </tbody>
 </table>

 To start my exploration of the data I was working with, I created a histogram to visualize the distribution of the number of steps in the recipe.
-The number of steps in this dataframe ranges from 1 to 100 steps, and has an average of 10 steps.
+The number of steps in this dataframe ranges from 1 to 100 steps.
+The graph shows that they data is skewed to the right, and that most recipes have between 5-9 steps.

+<iframe
+  src="assets/univariate-n_steps.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>